 Maintain your system proactively

-The cheapest septic repair is the one you never need.
-Routine pumping every 3 to 5 years, combined with monthly bacterial maintenance, is the most cost-effective way to protect a system that costs five figures to replace.
+The cheapest septic repair is the one you avoid through boring consistency.
+Routine pumping every 3 to 5 years, combined with septic-safe habits and monthly bacterial maintenance, is a practical way to support a system that costs five figures to replace.
+If you want the maintenance side mapped out, start with how to maintain a septic tank and the practical dosing guide.

 Common questions